jrief/django-entangled/README.md

 ## Nested Data Structures

-Sometimes it can be desirable to store the data in a nested hierarchie of dictionaries, rather than having all key-value-pairs in the first level of our JSON field.
+Sometimes it can be desirable to store the data in a nested hierarchie of dictionaries, rather than having all attribute-value-pairs in the first level of our JSON field.
 This can for instance be handy when merging more than one form, all themselves ineriting from `EntangledModelFormMixin`.

 Say that we have different types of products, all of which share the same base product form: